Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 To specify the shader lighting model (Lit, SimpleLit), use the `UniversalMaterialType` tag.

-For more information, see the section [URP Pass tags: LightMode](../urp-shaders/urp-shaderlab-pass-tags.md#lightmode)
+For more information, see the section [URP Pass tags: LightMode](../urp-shaders/urp-shaderlab-pass-tags.md#lightmode).

-## Limitations
+## Limitations and performance

 This section describes the limitations of the Deferred Rendering Path.